cobragroup/cocoabox/GUI_UserManual.md

 # GUI User Manual

 The Cocoabox GUI was designed with a range of application areas in mind.
 It allows you to analyse time series relating to the economy, the climate, the human brain, or any other complex system.
-For the purposes of this manual, let's suppose that you have resting-state fMRI measurements of two groups of subjects, would like to compute their connectivity matrices, and see whether there is a statistically significant difference between the two groups.
+For the purposes of this manual, let's suppose that you have resting-state [functional magnetic resonance imaging (fMRI)](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging) measurements of two groups of subjects, would like to compute their connectivity matrices, and see whether there is a statistically significant difference between the two groups.

 <p align="center">
     <img src="/GUI_screenshot.png" alt="GUI screenshot" width="65%" height="65%">